zhimingwang-org/archive/source/_posts/2014-10-23-ripping-copy-protected-dvd-with-mpv.md

     brew install mpv --with-libdvdnav --with-libdvdread

-For better performance and backup, I first cloned the DVD into a `.cdr` image (DVD/CD-R Master Image) using Disk Utilities (I've never tried creating/cloning image with `diskutil` CLI, so nothing to report on that).
+For better performance and backup, I first cloned the DVD into a `.cdr` image (DVD/CD-R Master Image) using Disk Utility (I've never tried creating/cloning image with `diskutil` CLI, so nothing to report on that).
 Then I mount the image, say the mount point is `/Volumes/UPBX_80165`.
 As said I can hand that mount point to `mpv` and it simply works, but how about extracting the MPEG-2 video stream?
 The `--stream-capture=<filename>` option is there just for you.
 In principle `--stream-dump=<filename>` should also work, but without monitoring the output and controlling where to end, I’m not sure if it will ever terminate itself when reading from a DVD (when I stream captured the DVD it just kept repeating itself until I explicitly quit with `q`).
 So that's it:

     mpv --stream-capture=dump.mpg /Volumes/UPBX_80165